Chapter 2: Creating Your First Resource

 endRunning the Migration

 Resources need a portal to be accessible via the web.
-Let's create an admin portal:
+Let's create a public admin portal so we can explore the UI right away — we'll add authentication in Chapter 3.

 Connecting the Resource